vkurup/points/README.md

 * [Install](https://elixir-lang.org/install.html) Erlang (23.2.7) and Elixir (1.11.3).
 * Install dependencies with `mix deps.get`
-* Add a `config/dev.secret.exs` file to customize how the app will connect to your Postgresql DB.
+* Add a `config/dev.secret.exs` file (and `test.secret.exs` for running tests) to customize how the app will connect to your Postgresql DB.
 Here's what mine looks like, for Ubuntu:

   ```
   import Config